Our Tribe // Meet Our Makers // Abid Javed

 I was born in Hong Kong and spent most of my early childhood there.
 I also spent some time in Pakistan (Lahore) before moving to England (Manchester).
-Therefore, my background is a culmination of my time spent in those three places – picking up three different languages, three cultures.
-I am currently based in London, since the last 6 years or so.
+Therefore, my background is a culmination of my time spent in those three places – picking up three different languages and three cultures.
+I am currently based in London, for the last 6 years or so.

 How did you get into ceramics, and how long have you been making ceramics for?

 My break in ceramics is rather non-traditional.
 I studied Biochemistry at university, with dabbling in painting and illustration on the side.
 During my PhD, I was looking at three-dimensional molecules – enamoured by the visual aspect of biology with an array of storylines.
 It compelled me to find a medium that would allow me to translate those storylines into 3D.
 In the time of 3D printers, I wanted to find something more intuitive.
 After looking at different options, I heard about Turning Earth through a friend and took up a short course for beginners to learn ceramics (credit to Lily Pearmain and Bisila Noha).
 From there on, I devoted some time to establishing a research & development approach to making ceramics.
 Almost two years to be exact.
 I also wanted to delve a little deeper into the relationship between a piece of ceramic and the visual experience it brings.
 You see, the field of ceramics is so vast and versatile that you can spend a lifetime getting to the nitty gritty of the various ways you can work in clay.
 Eventually, there came a time when I found my happy place (sculptures and vessels), which then allowed me to work on developing projects to this day, using clay.